Can you provide prescription refills and/or diagnose via phone consultation?

 If I choose to use insurance for my child’s home visit, how does that work?

 Please have your insurance card ready to present to our provider when they arrive at your home.
 We take care of the rest!
 We will file the claim directly with your insurance company for you.
-The only cost you will be responsible for at the time of the visit, is the $25 convenience fee.
+The only cost you will be charged for at the time of the visit, is the $25 convenience fee.
 This is not covered by insurance and is different from a co-pay.
 This $25 simply covers the time and travel of our providers.
 Convenience fee may vary based on your location.

 What forms of payment do you accept?